-To take the following action when unauthorized persons approach or enter a permit space while entry is under way:
+Take the following actions when unauthorized persons approach or enter a permit space while entry is under way:

-1. Warn the unauthorized persons that they must stay away from the permit space,

-2. Advise unauthorized persons that they must exit immediately if they have entered the space, and

-3. Inform the authorized entrants and the entry supervisor if unauthorized persons have entered the permit space.
+- 1. Warn the unauthorized persons that they must stay away from the permit space, - 2.
+Advise unauthorized persons that they must exit immediately if they have entered the space, and - 3.
+Inform the authorized entrants and the entry supervisor if unauthorized persons have entered the permit space.